jamescussen/Teams-Phone-Screen-Capture-Tool/README.md

 **Updates:**

+Updated to 1.02
+  - Fixed GIF Export Error on PowerShell 5 and lower

 Updated to 1.01:
   - Updated to support for non-Teams CCX and VVX phones
   - Support for PowerShell Version 7